 - Deposit and withdraw cash from the cash account. - Record stocks bought and sold (changing the cash and stock holdings in the portfolio) - Record new daily stock information (like the above), beyond that in the historic data we give you.
-If you want to be fancy, you can pull this information from your favorite Internet stock quoting service (see the quoting script, quote.pl, that we provide in the handout directory). - Integrate stock information from the historical data (which is read-only) and from the new daily stock information to provide a unified view of stock information.
+If you want to be fancy, you can pull this information from your favorite Internet stock quoting service (see the quoting script, quote.pl, which get the current value the service, or quotehist.pl, which gets historical data from the service). - Integrate stock information from the historical data (which is read-only) and from the new daily stock information to provide a unified view of stock information.
 That is, the view of information about a stock should be the union of the views in the historic data and in the new stock data that user or script enters. - Examine the portfolio.
 The portfolio display should show the total amount of cash, and the holdings of each of the stocks.
 It should probably also show the information in the following item: - Get the estimated present market value of the portfolio, the individual stock holdings, and the cash account.
 We will consider the present market value of a stock to be based on the last close price we have available.